Joe-Raymond-Justione/Deep_learning/README.md

-### Predicting defects in Glass Bottle Manufacturing
+### Predicting defects in Glass Bottle Manufacturing using Deep Learning!

 In this course project, myself and my colleagues from the master program developed a deep learning system to enhance the quality assurance (QA) processes in glass bottle manufacturing.
 Our project replicates a successful past project with a company we'll call Glass Before Plastic (GBP), which produces glass bottles on a large scale and relies heavily on QA to ensure defect-free products.